 Tip: Use the most basic sentence structure with commonly used words.
 And do not write any complex words or technical information in it.

+VI.
 Determine acceptance criteria for user stories

 The acceptable criteria are the predetermined requirements that help determine the completion and practical application of a user story.
 These criteria can include technical, non-technical, and performance factors of the software/app.